San Juan Capistrano Wedding Venue

 Banquet Hall/Events Facility

-Alcohol: provided or BYO with corkage fee
+Alcohol: in-house or BYO with corkage fee

 Smoking: outdoors only